 What is PFC?

-PFC stands for Power Factor Correction.
-The purpose of PFC is to improve the ratio of apparent power and real power.
-The power factor is only 0.4~0.6 in non-PFC models.
-In PFC models, the power factor can reach above 0.95.
-The calculation formulas are as below: Apparent Power=Input Voltage x Input Current (VA) Real Power= Input Voltage x Input Current x Power Factor (W) From the environment friendly point, the electric power plant needs to generate a power which is higher than apparent power in order to steadily provide electricity to the market.
-The real usage of electricity should be defined by real power.
-Assuming the power factor is 0.5, the power plant needs to produce more than 2VA to satisfy 1W real power.
-On the contrary, if the power factor is 0.95, the power plant only needs to generate more than 1.06VA to provide 1W real power need.
-It will be more effective in energy saving with PFC function.
+Power Factor Correction or PFC is to improve the ratio of apparent power to real power.
+The power factor is around 0.4~0.6 in non-PFC models.
+In models with PFC circuit, the power factor can reach above 0.95.
+The calculation formulas are as follows: Apparent Power=Input Voltage x Input Current (VA), Real Power= Input Voltage x Input Current x Power Factor (W).
+From the point of view of environment friendly, the power plant needs to generate a power which is higher than apparent power in order to steadily provide electricity.
+The real usage of electricity is defined by real power.
+Assuming the power factor is 0.5, the power plant needs to produce more than 2WVA to satisfy 1W real power usage.
+On the contrary, if the power factor is 0.95, the power plant only needs to generate more than 1.06VA to provide 1W real power, It will be more effective in energy saving with PFC function.

 What is the difference between -V and COM which are marked on the output side?

 COM (COMMON) means common ground.
 Please see below: Single output: Positive pole (+V), Negative pole (-V) Multiple output (Common ground): Positive pole (+V1, +V2,.), Negative pole (COM)

 In MEAN WELL's catalog, we see AC and DC at input, what is it all about?